Castelsarrasin: Administrative, judicial and military authorities

 Castelsarrasin is the sub-prefecture of Tarn-et-Garonne.
 A building located at 44 rue de la Fraternité houses the responsibilities assigned to it by the administration.
 Since March 9, 2020, the sub-prefect has been Sarah Ghobadi.
 Myriam Garcia, who served in Castelsarrasin from 2012 to 2014, was the first female district sub-prefect in French history.

 The city is the headquarters of the Terres des Confluences Community of Communes, a key player in the city's economic development.
 This has allowed it to gain greater influence over the surrounding areas, with over 40,000 residents across the entire inter-municipality.
 The name "Terres des Confluences" is new.
 It was created on January 1, 2017, from the merger of the "Terre de Confluences" and "Sère-Garonne-Gimone" communities of communes.
 Before 2014, it was called the "Castelsarrasin-Moissac Community of Communes" and was limited to these two municipalities.

 The city is home to a local court.
 This court, which falls under the jurisdiction of the Toulouse Court of Appeal, has been under the jurisdiction of the Montauban judicial court since the entry into force of the 2018-2022 programming and reform law for justice, and its territorial jurisdiction corresponds to the Castelsarrasin district.
 The court, like the sub-prefecture, is located on Rue de la Fraternité.

 A national police station, a national gendarmerie brigade, and a section of public highway surveillance officers cover Castelsarrasin and its surrounding areas.

 Finally, since 1971, the town has been the garrison of the 31st Engineer Regiment (RG) of the French Army.

 Previously, between 1949 and 1971, the 17th Airborne Engineer Battalion (RGAP) was stationed at the Banel Barracks (which became a regiment in 1963).
 The 17th Parachute Engineer Regiment (RGP) is now located in Montauban.
 Until 2015, the Banel Barracks was used as an annex of the 31st Engineer Regiment (RG).
 The barracks buildings were returned to the municipality, which now owns them.

 Population and society

-Demographics

-The evolution of the population is known through population censuses carried out in the municipality since 1793.
-For municipalities with more than 10,000 inhabitants, censuses are carried out annually following a sample survey of addresses representing 8% of their dwellings, unlike other municipalities, which have an actual census every five years.

-In 2022, the municipality had 14,335 inhabitants, an increase of +2.91% compared to 2016 (Tarn-et-Garonne: +3.12%, France excluding Mayotte: +2.11%).